 Conclusion

 In this study, the use of BSA as a solubility enhancer of IND, a model drug, was demonstrated.
 In a physical mixture of both, the solubility of IND was found to be dependent on the concentration of BSA.
 Particle engineering techniques such as spray drying and freeze drying, used to prepare solid dispersions of IND in BSA, were of great importance in producing significant enhancement in drug solubility compared to that of aforementioned physical mixture.
 Solid dispersions prepared from IND:BSA suspensions (100:1 MR) showed superior drug solubility compared to that made from IND:BSA solutions (20:1MR).
 Furthermore, freeze drying technique was found to yield solid dispersions having significantly higher solubility than that of the corresponding ones prepared by spray drying.
 Particle engineering techniques were found to transform the drug into an amorphous state and the drug-albumin interactions were believed to include hydrophobic interactions, hydrophilic interactions and salt bridges formation.
 In-vitro dissolution studies showed a significant increase in the dissolution rate of IND from solid dispersions compared to that of the free drug, and an immediate release of IND from BSA solid dispersions was reported.
 Overall, the results demonstrated the importance of particle engineering technology to prepare albumin-drug solid dispersions as a method of enhancing the solubility and the dissolution of poorly water soluble drugs.
 Future work may include investigating the use of albumin solid dispersion to enhance the solubility of poorly water soluble drugs that are lipid soluble or none-ionised.
+Additionally, stability, storage and cost effectiveness investigations need to be realised in order to explore the potential applications of the albumin use to improve drugs solubility.

 References